-- Audit initiation – It defines the scope and the frequency of the audit.
-The scope of the audit is determined on the needs of the organization and a decision is made with respect to systems elements such as activities, departments and locations etc. which are to be audited within a time frame.
-This is usually done along with the lead auditor.
+Audit initiation – It defines the scope and the frequency of the audit.
+The scope of the audit is determined on the needs of the organization and a decision is made with respect to system’s elements such as activities, departments and locations etc. which are to be audited within a time frame.
+This is normally done along with the lead auditor.
 The frequency of the audit is determined after considering specified or regulatory requirements and any other pertinent factors.
 Both internal and external audits are to be part of the audit schedule.
-Usually the frequency of the internal audits is much more than the external audit since it provides input to the management not only about the normal functioning of the system but also inputs for the decision making.
+The frequency of the internal audits is normally much more than the external audit since it provides input to the management not only about the normal functioning of the system but also inputs for the decision making.

-- An opening meeting – It is chaired by the lead auditor where he introduces the team members to the auditees, confirms the arrangements made for the audit, briefs the auditees about the audit details, explain to the auditees difference between major and minor NCRs, ensures that the guides are available during the auditing, explain the timings for daily liaisoning meetings and closing meeting.
-The opening meeting should include the senior management and all the persons involved in the audit.
+- An opening meeting – It is chaired by the lead auditor where he introduces the team members to the auditees, confirms the arrangements made for the audit, briefs the auditees about the audit details, explain to the auditees difference between major and minor NCRs, ensures that the guides are available during the auditing, explain the timings for daily liasioning meetings and the final closing meeting.
+The opening meeting is to include the senior management and all the persons involved in the audit.

-- The examination and evaluation of the system – The audit is to cover entire scope and should run to the plan.
-During the audit clear and precise NCRs are to be raised based on sound objective evidence.
+- The examination and evaluation of the system – The audit is to cover entire scope and is to run to the plan.
+During the audit clear and precise NCRs are to be raised based on the sound objective evidence.
 Regular liaisoning meeting are to be held.

-- A closing meeting – Like the opening meeting this meeting is also chaired by the lead auditor.
+- A closing meeting – Like the opening meeting this meeting is also to be chaired by the lead auditor.
 It is held at the end of the audit.
 In preparation of this meeting auditors explain their findings during the audit to team members and these findings are reviewed and the actions to be taken on these findings are taken.
-During closing meeting the lead auditors briefs the audit scope, tells the findings of the audits.
-During the audit the NCRs noticed are explained by the team members and are handed over to the auditees.
-Team leader give an overall summary of the findings and the conclusions including the actions recommended.
+During closing meeting the lead auditors briefs about the audit scope, and tells the findings of the audits.
+The NCRs noticed during the audit are explained by the team members and are handed over to the auditees.
+Team leader give an overall summary of the findings and the conclusions including the actions to be taken are recommended.

 - The audit report – This report is handed over during the closing meeting.